SWFRecomp/mtasc/README.md

 # MTASC

-The SWFRecomp fork of MTASC on SourceForge.
+The SWFRecomp fork of MTASC from SourceForge.